eigerco/polka-storage/docs/glossary.md

 [Actors](https://docs.filecoin.io/reference/built-in-actors#types-of-built-in-actors) define how
 the [Filecoin](https://docs.filecoin.io) network manages and updates global state.

+### Bond

+The amount of DOT's that a [collator](#collator) must lock up or stake as a security deposit.
+This bond is used to ensure that the [collator](#collator) acts honestly and follows the protocol rules.
+If the [collator](#collator) misbehaves or fails to perform their duties properly, their bond may be slashed, which means that a portion of their staked funds will be forfeited as a penalty.

 ### Collateral

 Collaterals are assets that are locked up or deposited as a form of security to mitigate risks and ensure the